tochman/the_blue_print/chapters/09-1-build-optimization.md

 Remember: These are examples to illustrate measurement concepts.
 Choose tools that fit your workflow and budget.
 :::

-## Chapter Summary: Your Production-Ready Foundation
+## Chapter summary: Your production-ready foundation

 You've now built a solid foundation for deploying React applications that perform well for real users.
 Let's recap the key principles that will serve you throughout your development career: